Cleveland Clinic logo

 Torsades de Pointes

-Torsades de Pointes is a type of very fast heart rhythm (tachycardia) that starts in your heart’s lower chambers (ventricles).
-Unlike a normal pulse rate of 60 to 100 beats a minute, a fast heartbeat in your ventricles (ventricular tachycardia) is more than 100 beats a minute.
-Torsades de Pointes can lead to a heart rate anywhere between 150 to 300 beats a minute.
+Torsades de Pointes is a rare, dangerous type of fast heart rhythm (tachycardia) that starts in your heart’s ventricles (lower chambers).
+This condition can cause a heart rate from 150 to 300 beats per minute.
+A normal pulse rate is 60 to 100 beats per minute.
+Torsades de Pointes can lead to sudden cardiac death without any warning symptoms.

 Advertisement